1978 British Army Gazelle downing: Shooting and crash

-On 17 January 1978, a Green Jackets observation post deployed around the village of Jonesborough began to take heavy fire from the "March Wall", which drew parallel with the Irish border to the east, along the Dromad woods.
+On 17 January 1978, a Green Jackets observation post near the village of Jonesborough began to receive fire from the "March Wall", which drew parallel with the Irish border to the east, along the Dromad woods.
 The soldiers returned fire, but the short distance to the border and the open ground prevented them from advancing.

 The Commanding Officer, Lieutenant Colonel Ian Corden-Lloyd, along with Captain Philip Schofield and Sergeant Ives flew from the battalion base at Bessbrook Mill to assess the situation and provide information to the troops.
 They were escorted by a Scout helicopter with an Airborne Reaction Force (ARF), comprising a medic and three soldiers from the 2nd Bn Light Infantry.
 While hovering over the scene of the engagement, the Gazelle received a barrage of 7.62 mm tracer rounds.
 The pilot lost control of the aircraft during a turn at high speed to avoid the stream of fire.
-The Gazelle (serial number XX404) hit a wall and crashed on a field, some 2 km from Jonesborough.
-According to the crew and passengers of the Scout, the Gazelle hit the ground twice after losing power, with its rotor blades trashing into the soil following the second impact, and then cartwheeled across the field.
+The Gazelle (serial number XX404) hit a wall and crashed on a field, about 2 km from Jonesborough.
+According to the crew and passengers of the Scout, the Gazelle hit the ground twice after losing power, with its rotor blades hitting the soil following the second impact, and then cartwheeled across the field.
 The Scout landed the ARF still under IRA fire.
 The soldiers rushed to the wrecked helicopter, some 100 metres away from the site of the initial crash.

 Corden-Lloyd was killed and the other two passengers were wounded.
-The machine came to rest on its right side.
-The pilot remained trapped inside the wreckage, but he survived thanks to his helmet.
+The machine came to rest on its right side with the pilot trapped inside the wreckage, but he survived thanks to his helmet.
 The IRA later claimed they had shot at the helicopter with an M60 machine gun.
 The IRA unit vanished into the Dromad woods to the Republic of Ireland.
 Some Gardaí witnessed the attack from the other side of the border.

 Aftermath

-The gun battle and Gazelle shootdown was displaced from the headlines by the deaths of twelve civilians in the La Mon restaurant bombing on the same day, some of whom were burned to death.
-Initially the British Army downplayed the IRA's claim as published by An Phoblacht, that the helicopter was shot down, on the basis that no hits were found on the wreckage, but finally they acknowledged that the IRA action had caused the crash.
+The gun battle and the shooting down of the Gazelle was displaced from the headlines by the deaths of twelve civilians in the La Mon restaurant bombing on the same day, some of whom were burned to death.
+The British Army downplayed the IRA's claim as published by An Phoblacht, that the helicopter was shot down, on the basis that no hits were found on the wreckage, but finally they acknowledged that the IRA action had caused the crash.

 The death of Corden-Lloyd, a former Special Air Service officer, was deeply regretted by the British Army, who regarded him as promising.
 He was awarded a posthumous mention in despatches "in recognition of gallant and distinguished service in Northern Ireland".
 In 1973, Irish republicans had accused Corden-Lloyd and his subordinates of brutality against Belfast Catholics during an earlier tour of the Green Jackets in 1971, at the time of Operation Demetrius.